WindowsLogic-Productions/M0rningStar/README.md

 If you have any issues with the software, or find bugs, please report them on the [issues](https://github.com/WindowsLogic-Productions/LilithPort/issues) page.

+Or join the [2D Fighter Maker 95/2nd.
+Discord server](https://discord.gg/5W73Qe9ucp) for direct support from the developer of this fork.

 ## Releases & License

 You can find all releases of this software on the [releases](https://github.com/WindowsLogic-Productions/LilithPort/releases) page.